404Setup/ModPublish/README.md

 ## Unsupported Features

-> These features will never be actively supported
+> These features will never be supported unless someone submits a pull request,
+> or I suddenly want to implement them

 - Publishing to custom Git servers
 - Publishing to Hangar/SpigotMC